How to manage and conserve resources

 |Resource quantities and reserves

-A further distinction is made between reserves and resource quantity.
+A further distinction must be made between reserves and resource quantity.
 Reserves are the known quantities at economical concentrations and locations.
 The resource quantity of a mineral may include uneconomic quantities.
 Resources are extracted and refined using energy (and other resources).
-Depending on how much society wishes to pay for the resource, a seemingly unlimited quantity of energy and other (cheaper) resources can be applied to mine those that once were considered economic.
+Depending on how much society wishes to pay for the resource, a seemingly unlimited quantity of energy and other (cheaper) resources can be applied to mine those that once were considered uneconomic.

-In the case of fossil fuel, however, its extraction is not limited by what one is willing to pay, but by how much energy it cost to discover, drill, pump and distribute.
-If more energy is needed to lift one unit of oil from a well, than the energy content of that unit, then that well has become uneconomic, regardless of the amount of fuel still left behind.
+In the case of fossil fuel, however, its extraction is not limited by what one is willing to pay, but by how much energy it costs to discover, drill, pump and distribute.
+If more energy is needed to lift one unit of oil from a well, than the energy contained in that unit, then that well has become uneconomic, regardless of the amount of fuel still left behind.

 See also the table of resource